jamesmh/coravel/Docs/Events.md

         this._tweeter = tweeter // Injected via service container
     }

-    public async Task HandleAsync(BlogPostCreated dispatchedEvent)
+    public async Task HandleAsync(BlogPostCreated broadcasted)
     {
-        var post = dispatchedEvent.Post; // Post is a public property of the event. await this._tweeter.TweetNewPost(post);
+        var post = broadcasted.Post; // Post is a public property of the event. await this._tweeter.TweetNewPost(post);
     }
 }
 ```

-Finally, you must register your listener with the service container by using `AddTransient` or `AddScoped`.
+Finally, **you must register your listener with the service container** by using `AddTransient` or `AddScoped`.

 ## Broadcasting Events

-To broadcast events Coravel supplies the `Coravel.Events.Interfaces.IDispatcher` interface that you may inject into your MVC controllers or other DI ready classes.
+To broadcast events, Coravel supplies the `Coravel.Events.Interfaces.IDispatcher` interface.

+You can inject into your MVC controllers or other DI ready classes.

 Using the `Broadcast` method you may broadcast a new event.